Emotions

 Psychogenic Pain

-is physical pain that is caused, increased, or prolonged by mental,
+physical pain that is caused, increased, or prolonged by mental,

 emotional, or behavioral factors.